 Have more than a day in London?
 Check out our 6 day London itinerary which includes a day-to-day London itinerary, transport tips, walking maps for each day, and money savings tips.

 Have you taken a London walking tour?
-As always, feel free to share you own tips and advice about walking tours in London or ask us any questions about our own experience with City Wonders tours or anything else related to visiting London.
+As always, feel free to share you own tips and advice about walking tours in London.
+If you are planning a trip to London, feel free to ask us any questions about our own experience on this London walking tour or anything else related to visiting London.

 **Disclosure: We were invited to go on a complimentary tour by City Wonders in order to review their tours and provide feedback; however, this article contains only our own honest thoughts and opinions.
 We were not financially compensated for this post.**